 The blue-collar worker in the United States is an embodiment of the American work ethic and the dignity of labor.
 A member of the working class blue-collar worker performs manual labor and earns an hourly wage.
-Blue-collar workers are distinguished from those in the service sector and from white-collar workers.
-Some blue-collar jobs, such as those of janitors and unskilled laborers, may carry negative stereotypes from perceptions that they represent minimal ability.
+Some blue-collar jobs, such as those of janitors and unskilled laborers, may carry negative stereotype from perceptions that they represent minimal ability.

 Blue-collar work may be skilled or unskilled, and may involve manufacturing, mining, building and construction trades.
 Blue-collar is derived from 19th century uniform dress codes of industrial workplaces.
 According to the sourcebook of criminal justice, 10,700 persons were charged with the blue collar crime of embezzlement in the United States in 2002.
 Blue-collar crime refers to crimes that are more obvious and easily detected by police authorities.
 Blue-collar crimes often involve an element of physical force and threats immediately recognizable as illegal.
 Blue-collar crime is also often associated with geographic regions with low income or with over-population issues.

 The differences between blue-collar crime and white-collar crime become become important when discussing the punitive measures for blue-collar crime and white-collar crime.
 The legal system doesn’t officially differentiate crimes whether blue-collar crime or white-collar crime, but the distinctions between blue-collar crime and white-collar crime does impact impact prosecution.
 The two types differ not just in the criminal action itself but in the way they’re investigated and prosecuted.

 Unlike blue-collar crimes, which usually fall under the jurisdiction of a single state, white-collar crimes commonly cross state lines because they involve bank accounts, wire transfers and computer use.

 perpetrators are typically salaried individuals in high-powered positions.